Robert-Janagap/online-registration-system/README.md

 Online Registration System

 ##things to do
-make the table responsive dude. add blog module how to find object in nested array and how to edit it get the date variable and use it
+1.make the table responsive dude.